kartikey-vyas/GI-timeseries-classification/project-logs/louis.md

  - `conda update python`
  - `pip install --upgrade pip`

 Completed chapter 2 of *Hands-On ML*.
 Quite a good chapter, goes through an entire end-to-end project; may be worth going back and having another read in future.
-Jupyter notebook stored in OneDrive.
+Jupyter notebook stored in OneDrive, and source code for the book can be found [here](https://github.com/ageron/handson-ml).